MikolajRatajczyk/InventoryApp/README.md

  - English
  - Polish
  > **Future:** it will be translated into **Norsk Bokmål** because **jeg elsker dette språket!**

-## Why?

-In the past I was learning C, later C++, then Java and I thought "I love Android and the mobile market so why do not create something for it?"

 ## What in the future?